Amit021020/cloud-task-manager/README.md

 Monitoring

-The project includes a monitoring stack deployed using Helm.
+The monitoring stack is deployed using Helm.

 Components